OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 We can now use a numerical integration method like *explicit Euler* [[wikipedia]()], *Runge-Kutta 4* [[wikipedia]()], or even implicit methods like *implicit Euler* [[wikipedia]()], *BDF* [[wikipedia]()] or *Collocation* [[wikipedia]()] to simluate the system.
 Fortunately in Python and Matlab there are already excellent implementation available that we can use (although at least the explicit methods are super easy to implement!).

 To be able to use the integration methods we need to bring the equations into a particular form.
-We already collected all the state variables into a vector $x$, the controls are usually called $u$ which for the cart-pole just the force $f$.
+We already collected all the state variables into a vector $x$, the controls are usually called $u$ which for the cart-pole just the force $u=f$.
 The (non-linear) system dynamics can be presented in the explicit form as

 \\[
 \dot{x} = f(x,u) \\,,